JAlcocerT/JAlcocerT/content/blog/aigen-chatbots-TOOLS.md

 ![If you are a programmer](/img/GenAI/llms-frameworks.webp#center)

-Some people say that OpenAI + LangChain is the way, is it right?
+Some people say that OpenAI + LangChain via Python is the way, is it right?

 <!--
 https://dev.to/worldlinetech/in-bed-with-gpt-and-nodejs-4kh2